Mayuridalavai/Currency-Converter/README.md

 In this Project User can find currency details

-* list of all creencies
+* list of all currencies

 * conversion of currency